 Bovine Pink Eye Treatment

-Treatment of pink eye in cattle focuses on reducing pain, clearing the infection, and protecting the eye.
-Antibiotics, such as oxytetracycline and florfenicol, kill the bacteria, while anti-inflammatory medications reduce swelling and irritation.
+Treatment of pink eye in cattle mainly focuses on bringing the pain down, clearing out the infection, and keeping the eye protected.
+Antibiotics like oxytetracycline and florfenicol do the job of killing off the bacteria, while anti-inflammatory medications help take care of the swelling and irritation.

 In severe cases, an eye patch or cover may be used to protect the eye and speed healing.
 Supportive care—such as providing shade, clean feed, and effective fly control—helps cattle recover faster and reduces the spread of the disease.